 We expect our Associates to work hard, challenge themselves and be innovative in their thinking.
-But we also know that when our Associates feel connected, respected and included, it shows in their performance.
-That’s why we strive to create a supportive, stimulating environment, where sharing ideas is encouraged and a work/life balance is attainable.
+But we also believe that when our Associates feel connected, respected and included, it shows in their performance.
+That’s why we strive to create a supportive, stimulating environment and encourage our broad and diverse teams to freely share ideas that may benefit our business.

-Our diversity and inclusion goal is to equip leaders, managers and Associates with the tools and personal support needed to create a workplace culture of inclusivity.
+Our approach to inclusion has led us to develop some program pilots which are currently underway, such as an online unconscious bias training and diversity and inclusion guides for Associates, managers and human resources.
+Overall, our diversity and inclusion goal is to equip leaders, managers and Associates with the tools and personal support needed to create a workplace culture of inclusion.

 With relationships and respect so deeply embedded into our culture, we know it is important to take the time to celebrate our diversity.
 Our Associate Resource Groups in the U.S. and Canada run programs throughout the year, such as Bring Your Whole Self to Work, to honor our differences.
 Our U.S. distribution centers fly the flags of the countries represented by our Associate base and celebrate key holidays that are important to them.
 In Canada, we host a diversity picnic at our home office that kicks off with an Associate huddle around why diversity is important to us.
 We also have a large presence in PRIDE parades occurring across the U.S. and Canada each June, among our many other inclusion-related activities.

-We strive for diversity at all levels of our organization, including management, and continue to work on initiatives that further embed inclusion as one of our core values, as it impacts not only recruitment and retention of Associates, but is a key element of our culture.
+We strive for an inclusive, diverse workforce across our Company and continue to work on initiatives that further embed inclusion as one of our core values, as we believe it impacts not only recruitment and retention of Associates, but is a key element of our culture.
 In Canada, we have a Diversity Council, consisting of senior leaders from across the Canadian organization, that set the vision and goals that will drive diversity and inclusion across that organization.
-In Europe, we operate in six countries so sensitivity to cultural differences is extremely important to us.
-As we grow our business, we believe we can be more successful long term if our workforce is inclusive and reflects the diversity of our customer population.
+In Europe, we operate in six countries so sensitivity to cultural differences is important to us.
+As we grow our business, we believe it is important to our long-term success that our workforce be inclusive and reflect the diversity of our customer population.

 In the U.S. and Canada, we have formal groups established to support Associate learning, including education on topics related to diversity and inclusion.
 These Associate Resource Groups offer networking, development and support for new and long-time Associates and are open to anyone in our corporate offices and loss prevention (LP) groups.
 While informal, the Groups are well organized with a dedicated focus on a business objective and inclusion goal and include: